 Receive email updates when there are changes to this story.

-He was preceded in death by his parents and his brother, Milton Stanton.
+Barry was preceded in death by his brother, Kim Arsenault.

 A place to share condolences and memories.

 Restore the guestbook to view the 2 more posts by family and friends, and share a memory or message of condolence of your own.